-While traditional assisted living centers focus on keeping seniors physically healthy, Aegis Living commits itself not only to helping those with Alzheimer’s feel safe and comfortable and find meaning in the later years of life but also to improving cognitive function.
+While traditional assisted living communities focus on keeping seniors physically healthy, Aegis Living commits itself not only to helping those with Alzheimer’s feel safe and comfortable and find meaning in the later years of life but also to improving cognitive function.
 Aegis communities implement a variety of tactics for enhancing brain function, from mind-healthy diet plans to daily games that stimulate gray matter.
-Seattle’s Aegis on Madison community even has its own Brain Exercise Center, a space for working out one’s brain much like one would exercise their muscles.
+Seattle’s Aegis Living Madison community even has its own Brain Exercise Center, a space for working out one’s brain much like one would exercise their muscles.

 How does the Brain Exercise Center work?

 The aim of the Brain Exercise Center is to keep the mind strong, healthy and sharp.
-It utilizes advanced technology – software and brain-stimulating programs clinically proven to enhance memory retention in those who stick to the curriculum.
-As Aegis on Madison’s general manager explained in an interview, it utilized two main elements: Dakim and Saido, both of which have a neuroscience basis.
+It utilizes technology – software and brain-stimulating programs clinically proven to enhance memory retention in those who stick to the curriculum.
+As Madison’s general manager explained in an interview, it utilized two main elements: Dakim and Saido, both of which have a neuroscience basis.
 Each aims to increase brain neuroplasticity and the mind’s ability to process new information as well as the speed at which it works.
 It’s about recall, and though the results have been anecdotal, those who utilize the software on a regular basis seem to maintain their sharpness.

 More about Dakim